Last Updated on March 13, 2021 by Pamela

-You may recognise Notre-Dame-des-Victories as being the church at the end of the movie Catch Me If You Can.
+You may recognize Notre-Dame-des-Victories as being the church at the end of the movie Catch Me If You Can.
 One of the oldest churches in North America, the church stands on what was once the home and trading post of Samuel de Champlain.

 Petit-Champlain is one of the oldest shopping streets in North America.
 In summer, the cobble-stone street lined with 18th and 19th-century architecture is often bursting with activity.
-Local musicians perform streetside, boutique doors are opened to welcome the fresh summer air, and visitors from around the world fall deeper in love with the Historic District of Old Québec.
+Local musicians perform street-side, boutique doors are opened to welcome the fresh summer air, and visitors from around the world fall deeper in love with the Historic District of Old Quebec.

 Promenade des Premiers-Ministres is located on René-Lévesque between Honoré-Mercier Avenue and De La Chevrotière Street.
 The promenade features 14 interpretive panels and feature Premiers from 1867 to 2014.